uwescience/hsistem-cloud101/_episodes/03-azurewebapps.md

 ---
 layout: break
 title: "Morning Coffee"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 25
-break: 15
+break: 0
 ---

 Use the `break` layout to describe things you think people might want to